Heather Lynne Newman BA, D. Phyt, CYT

 Photo credit: Alexis Hennig

-My beloved aunt introduced me to yoga in my single digits.
+My dear aunt introduced me to yoga in my single digits.
 I took to it immediately.
 At age 11 I was one of two students doing yoga as an extracurricular, back when the practice was considered very strange.
-Eventually I discovered Ayurveda as well and it quickly became a second language to me.
+Eventually, I found Ayurveda, and it quickly became a second language to me.
 I did my yoga teacher training at Ashtanga Yoga Montreal in 2011 and have continued to study Ayurveda formally and informally.
 The spiritual and therapeutic elements of yoga have always interested me more than the physical benefits.
 I went on to teach yoga to people with substance abuse disorders and to older adults in assisted living.
-Since leaving Montreal I have been teaching private lessons to students of all levels, including people with injuries and other limitations.
+Since leaving Montreal, I have been teaching private lessons to students of all levels, including people with injuries and other limitations.
 As with herbal medicine, I take particular joy in tailoring methods to meet my clients' unique needs.